Why study at Roehampton

 There are opportunities for independent study and placements in either voluntary organisations or paid jobs.
 You also choose from optional modules such as Understanding Globalisation, and Sociology of Death.

-The sociology programme at Roehampton is built on the research excellence of the department, home to our human rights centre Crucible and to our research centre on migration and multiculturalism.
-At the last research assessment exercise in 2008, 95% of research publications in sociology at Roehampton were rated of national or international standing.
+The Sociology programme at Roehampton is built on the research excellence of the department, home to our human rights centre Crucible and to our research centre on migration and multiculturalism.
+Some examples of recent work includes:

 - Sociology and Everyday Life.

 - Londonopolis - Exploring the Global City.

 - Intimacy and Self

 Sociology develops the skills that boost careers in government, charities and business.
 Many sociology graduates become social workers and community development officers or work in the criminal justice system.
 Others work in the media and campaigning organisations and in marketing and public relations.